-I grew up in Washington DC, as the oldest of six girls.
+I grew up in Washington, DC, as the oldest of six girls.
 I attended a French International School from kindergarten through high school.
-While there I enjoyed making friends with children from over 50 different nationalities.
+While there I enjoyed making friends with children of more than 50 different nationalities.
 I also enjoyed learning about biology.
 I went on to attend Duke University and decided that I wanted to go in to medicine.
-I then spent two years working as a research assistant in Boston, Massachusetts at a clinic for bipolar disorder.
+I then spent 2 years working as a research assistant in Boston, Massachusetts, at a clinic for bipolar disorder.
 The next step was medical school at Dartmouth.
 I was able to spend some time in Guatemala learning medical Spanish.
-My residency was at Oregon Health and Science University (OHSU) where I learned full spectrum family medicine.
+My residency was at Oregon Health & Science University (OHSU), where I learned full spectrum family medicine.
 I then practiced at the North Portland Clinic with the Multnomah County Health Department prior to joining Kaiser Permanente in 2011.
 I have enjoyed working with Spanish-speaking patients and their families.

-In 2015 I joined the Latino Module at the Sunset clinic which enabled me to work with a Spanish speaking medical assistant (MA) and a Spanish speaking nurse to offer better care to the Spanish speaking population.
-I see pregnant women, children of all ages, and adults of all ages.
-I greatly enjoy the variety of patients I care for, being able to do procedures, and helping people lead healthy fulfilling lives.
+In 2015 I joined the Salud en Español Module at the Sunset Medical Office, which enabled me to work with a Spanish-speaking medical assistant and a Spanish-speaking nurse to offer better care to the Spanish-speaking population.
+I see pregnant women, children of all ages — including newborns — and adults of all ages.
+I greatly enjoy the variety of patients I care for, being able to do procedures, and helping people lead healthy, fulfilling lives.

 I am fortunate to have a wonderful family and friends.
 I enjoy sports and outdoor activities, which I make sure to do on a weekly basis.
 I also love to travel.